SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ### Sink:application.yml
 Next let's take a look at the application.yml file.
 Note that an application.properties file could be used instead.
-Open the application.yml file in the "cloud-streams-sink" project.
+Open the application.yml file in the "cloud-stream-sink" project.

 A few things to take note of:
 * The spring.cloud.stream.bindings.input maps to the Sink.INPUT channel for our application.
-* Because a "group" is specified we are following the Spring Cloud Streams "Consumer Group" pattern; if a group was not specified the app would be using the Publish-Subscribe pattern.
+* Because a "group" is specified we are following the Spring Cloud Stream "Consumer Group" pattern; if a group was not specified the app would be using the Publish-Subscribe pattern.
-* Spring Cloud Streams will use the "local_solace" binder since it's the only one present; if multiple binders are present you can specify the binder on each binding.
+* Spring Cloud Stream will use the "local_solace" binder since it's the only one present; if multiple binders are present you can specify the binder on each binding.
 * Change your *host*, *msgVpn*, *clientUsername* & *clientPassword* to match your Solace Messaging Service.
 The host should be your "SMF URI".
 * Notice the spring.cloud.steams.solace.bindings is where Solace specific configurations can be set; here we see an example where we are telling our queue to subscribe to the "sensor/temperature/>" topic.
 The ">" sign is a wildcard that allows us to receive any events sent to any topic that starts with "sensor/temperature/" We will be using it to receive events on "sensor/temperature/celsius" and "sensor/temperature/fahrenheit" topics.